-- 43. The EU Emissions Trading Scheme (EU ETS) is a cornerstone of the EU's climate mitigation policy, and it is a key tool for reducing greenhouse gas emissions in a cost-effective way.
+- 36.42.
+EU Green Bonds Green bonds play an important role in financing assets needed for the low-carbon transition.
+With the European Green Bond Standard, the EU aims to set a clear gold standardStandard for green bonds.
+The Standard relies on the detailed criteria of the EU taxonomy to define for defining green economic activities, ensuresensuring levels of transparency in line with market best practice and establishesestablishing supervision of undertakings carrying out pre- and post-issuance reviews at European level.
+The strategy adopted by the undertaking regarding the use of those green bonds can related to the CMTP, especially for the financial sector. - 37.43.
+The EU Emissions Trading Scheme (EU ETS) -it is a cornerstone of the EU's climate mitigation policy, and itsit is a key tool to reduce for reducing greenhouse gas emissions in a cost-effectively effective way.
 The EU ETS Directive (as amended in May 2023) requires certain operators to establish climate-neutrality plans.
-Climate-neutrality plans are to be drafted to receive the conditional free allocation of installations by operators whose greenhouse gas emission levels are higher than the 80th percentile of emission levels for the relevant product benchmarks.
-Where these plans exists at asset level, they will inform or be part of the inputs into the undertaking consolidated transition plan. - 44.
-The Industrial and Livestock Rearing Emissions Directive (IED2.0) is the main EU instrument for reducing these emissions to air, water and land and for preventing waste generation from large industrial installations and intensive livestock farms (pig and poultry).
-Industries will have to develop transformation plans, describing how their installations will progress towards decarbonisation, zero pollution and a circular economy.
-As with the EU ETS plans, asset level plans should inform the undertaking consolidated transition plan. - 45.
-The Energy Efficiency Directive (EED) introduces a series of measures to help accelerate energy efficiency, including embracing the 'energy efficiency first' principle in the energy and non-energy policies.
-It requires firms to create an action plan based on an energy audit every four years beginning in 2026, as detailed in Article 11(2) of the EED.
-This action plan is a key input that can feed the CMTP detailed in this guidance informing actions related to energy efficiency, an essential decarbonization level for the transition. - 46.
+Climate-neutrality plans are to be drafted in order to receive the conditional free allocation by operators of installations by operators whose greenhouse gas emission levels are higher than the 80th percentile of emission levels for the relevant product benchmarks.
+Where these plans exists at asset level, they will inform or be part of the inputs into the undertaking consolidated transition plan. - 38.44.
+The Industrial and Livestock Rearing Emissions Directive (IED2.0) is the main EU instrument to reduce for reducing these emissions intoto air, water and land, and to prevent for preventing waste generation from large industrial installations and intensive livestock farms (pig and poultry).
+Industries will have to develop transformation plans, describing how their installations will progress towards decarbonisation, zero pollution, and a circular economy.
+As with the EU ETS plans, asset level plans should inform the undertaking consolidated transition plan.

+- 39:45.
+The Energy Efficiency Directive (EED) -introduces a series of measures to help accelerate energy efficiency, including embracing the "energy efficiency first" first' principle in the energy and non-energy policies.
+It requires firms to create an action plan based on an energy audit every four years beginning in 2026, as detailed in Article 11(2) of the EED. -This action plan is a key input that can feed the CMTP detailed in this guidance informing actions related to energy efficiency, an essential decarbonization level for the transition. - 46.
 The commission recommendation on facilitating finance for the transition to a sustainable economy provides guidance as well as practical examples for undertakings and the financial sector on transition finance.
-It details practical suggestions on how to approach transition finance. - 47.
-The Eco-management and Audit Scheme (EMAS) set up by Regulation 1221/2009 is the premium voluntary environmental management system which registered undertakings can use as a basis to draft their transition plan.
-They can use from EMAS verified information about its policies, objectives/targets, actions and strategy according to Annex IV B (b, d, e) as key elements to start drafting their transition plan as well as to disclose on ESRS E1-1 whenever those cover climate change.
+It details practical suggestions on how to approach transition finance. - 40:47.
+The Eco-management and Audit Scheme (EMAS) set up by Regulation 1221/2009 is the premium voluntary environmental management system which registered undertakings can use as a basis to draft their Transition Plan.transition plan.
+They can use from EMAS verified information about its policies, objectives/targets and, actions and Strategystrategy according to Annex IV B (b, d, e) as key elements to start drafting their Transition Plantransition plan as well as to disclose on ESRS E1-1; whenever those cover climate change.